eporetsky/SimPLI/README.md

 SimPLI (*Simple Protein Ligand Interaction*) is a simple tool to make a PNG plot showing interaction between a protein (.PDB) and a ligand (.SDF).
 Currently, interactions are shown based on a distance cutoff between protein and ligand atoms.
+Updated version uses the spring_layout function from the netowrkx package to visualize the interactions.

 Instructions
 ------------